flux3000/trellismusiclibrary/README.md

   notice → **Open Anyway**.
 Open the app again and this time there's a real Open button.

-The first time it actually opens, it asks two things: what to call you, and where to keep your library.
-It creates a **Trellis** folder there, with Download, Workshop, Backlog, and Trellis Music Library folders inside it.
-Both can change later; something has to be chosen once before there's a library to open.

 The rest of this README is for building from source.

 ## Requirements